Frequently asked questions about St John Weddings

 Personalized guidance by a 33 year resident of St. John who really cares.

-- What is the difference in what you do and what a wedding planner does?
+- What is the difference between what you do and what a wedding planner does?

 I put you directly in touch with people who will be so important on your wedding day (photographer, videographer, florist, musician, caterer, etc, etc.) so you can speak to them and their fees are not inflated, as they are by if booked by a wedding planner.